In page navigation

 Where can I do this?Copy link to section

-With a broker, and this is always our recommended method for buying shares.
+With a broker, and this is always our recommended method.
 By using an online broker, you can buy and sell shares through a website or associated app, and this is a convenient way of managing your investment portfolio, even if you are on the move.
 Make sure you finish creating your account ahead of the IPO with time to spare because you don’t want to be rushing around on the day of listing.

 Compare the best BrewDog trading platformsCopy link to section

 To help set you on the right path, we have listed the best places to buy BrewDog shares below.
 Our team of experienced financial experts have been through these platforms with a fine-tooth comb to make sure they provide a strong service.
 If you want to learn more about the BrewDog value proposition, scroll down this page.

-Anyone can buy shares in BrewDog, and it can be a great way to make your money work as hard as you do.
+Anyone can get shares in BrewDog, and it can be a great way to make your money work as hard as you do.
 Below are the 5 steps that you should follow to successfully invest in the company.

 - Choose a broker.
-In order to buy BrewDog stock, you will need to use an online brokerage platform.
+You will need to use an online brokerage platform.
 There are many different options to choose from, each with its own unique benefits and drawbacks.
 The comparison table above can help you select the right broker for you, and you can head to our comprehensive broker reviews if you’re still unsure.

 - Create an account.
 Once you’ve selected your broker, simply go to their website and create an account.
 The steps required for this will vary from platform to platform, but generally, you can expect to have to provide your name, email address, phone number, and some form of photo identification.